-If you ever asked yourself (or management) question – what is the acceptable level of data loss, and how long it may take in case of disaster?
+If you’ve ever asked yourself (or management) a question—what is the acceptable level of data loss, and how long might it take in case of a disaster?

-It means you were thinking of RPO and RTO even without knowing about these abbreviations.
+It means you were thinking about RPO and RTO even without knowing these abbreviations.

 RTO – Recovery Time Objective